Sensory-Luxe

 - Coordinated product sequences with complementary sensory profiles (light in the morning, richer in the evening)

-- Dimmed light and quiet environment during the evening ritual for parasympathetic activation
+- Dimmed light and calm environment during the evening ritual for parasympathetic activation

 - Hectic, mechanical application without sensory awareness